Romulus: Tomb of Romulus

 The Tomb of Romulus is a 139.7 cm long rectangular chest composed of tuff that was itself likely extracted from the Capitoline Hill.
 The site was first discovered in 1899 by the Italian archaeologist Giacomo Boni as part of the same excavation that unearthed the Lapis Niger, an ancient stone that—according to legend—marked the location of either the death or grave of Romulus.
 However, Boni provided little documentation for the object, and the site was concealed once more by later construction projects in the 1930s that built a new entrance to the nearby Senate House.
-Later excavations at the same site that were initiated in 2019 in honor of Giacomo Boni had—by 2020—rediscovered the artifact, which had only survived the earlier construction efforts due to a brick shall built specifically to encase the area.
+Later excavations at the same site that were initiated in 2019 in honor of Giacomo Boni had—by 2020—rediscovered the artifact, which had only survived the earlier construction efforts due to a brick shell built specifically to encase the area.

-Subsequent examination of the artifact indicates that it dates to the 6th-century BCE, and therefore it is contemporaneous with the Lapis Niger.
+Subsequent examination of the artifact indicates that it dates to the 6th-century BC, and therefore it is contemporaneous with the Lapis Niger.
 The proximity of the object to sites of prominent cultural and political importance, such as the Senate House and the Lapis Niger, may indicate that the tomb was itself assigned a great degree of social significance.
 Moreover, the symbolic connections between the area and the death of Romulus may indicate that the site was intended to serve as the hypogeum for the legendary figure.
 However, no human remains were found at the area and the partially mythical nature of the stories surrounding the death and burial of Romulus cast doubt upon their veracity.
 According to the archaeologist Alfonsina Russo, the director of the Colosseum Archaeologist Park, it is more likely that the site functioned as a cenotaph, an empty monument dedicated to Romulus by his cult, but not necessarily his genuine tomb.
 If the artifact is interpreted as a sarcophagus, then the surrounding temple may be compared to the heroa that permeated the Classical world, all of which were involved in cult worship of venerated heroes.